Detailed Installation Instructions for Ginga¶

 Helpful, but not necessary (may optimize or speed up certain operations):

-- python-numexpr (speeds up rotation)
+- python-numexpr (speeds up rotation a little)

 - python-filemagic (aids in identifying files when opening them)